typealiased/mockingbird/Sources/Documentation/Mockingbird.docc/Pages/Troubleshooting/Generator-Diagnostics.md

 | --- |
 | '`<M>`' inherits from the externally-defined type '`<T>`' which needs to be declared in a supporting source file |

 The protocol being mocked inherits from a type defined outside of the project.
-In order to generate valid mocking code, the inherited type needs to be defined in a [supporting source file](https://github.com/birdrides/mockingbird#supporting-source-files).
+In order to generate valid mocking code, the inherited type needs to be defined in one of the <doc:Supporting-Source-Files>.

 ```swift
 // Defined outside of the project, e.g. in a library